YOU CAN READ THE COLLECTED BLOGS BELOW

 A LONG NOTE: A bit more about “saving the soul from death.”

 Soul and death are topics from the opening pages of Genesis.
 This is the result of sin.
 Hopefully, you have heard the wages of sin is death (Romans 6:23).
 James has this in mind as he states, “will save that person’s soul [breath of life (spirit), animating force] from death.
 The death of souls comes by God alone (Matthew 10:28).
 Thus, this is total destruction unless you take the death of the soul to mean separation of body and soul… leaving the person disembodied without God in miseries that arise from their sins.
 Death does not mean disembodied misery since that idea would strip death of its absolute meaning.
 You must bring the assumption the soul cannot die to the text for that to make sense.
 James says the outcome (death) should be escaped (be saved from).
 Understand the word transliterated psoo-khay (breath or spirit) is stated to be saved from death.
-Let me note Matthew 10:28 where Jesus uses the same word and states that only God can destroy the psoo-kay (breath, breath of life, animating force or spirit) soul.
+Let me note Matthew 10:28 where Jesus uses the same word and states that only God can destroy the psoo-kay (breath, the breath of life, animating force or spirit) soul.
 Moreover, Jesus includes the body in the destruction only God can render.
 Jesus also calls this destruction the second death in Revelation 2:11 which is something Jesus said would take place at His coming (see Matthew 25:31-46).
-Also, in Matthew 16:26, Jesus states, “For what does it benefit a person if he gains the whole world by forfeits his life.”
+Also, in Matthew 16:26, Jesus states, “For what does it benefit a person if he gains the whole world but forfeits his life.”
 That same Greek word is used here for “life” is the same word that James uses for “soul.”
 All the examples I have given are to take place on Judgment Day.
 Again, the same Greek word for life/soul is used.
 In connection with the words/terms death, eternal fire, cast into the lake of fire/second death, destroyed… all happen at the same time… Judgment Day.

 When all these words are harmonized with historical context and grammar, it means James plainly spoke about the death of the soul.
 We should note that even the translators of the NIV use the word “them”/”him” when translating psoo-khay to denote “the whole person.”
 I think this is what James manes by writing “will be saved from death.”
 We should be careful not to assume James’ perspective is our own.
 I urge you to think about his words for yourself thoroughly.